+Ending technology-based violence and harassment against women, girls, and any individual based on their sexual orientation or gender identity.

 Canada, Government: Ending technology-based violence and harassment against women, girls, and any individual based on their sexual orientation or gender identity.